 Hospital Infections Less Likely at Rural Hospitals, New Federal Report Says

-Posted on behalf of The Bell Law Firm, PLLC on Oct 26, 2016 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Oct 26, 2016 in Medical Malpractice

 According to a new report from the Department of Health and Human Services, healthcare-associated infections are less likely to occur at hospitals in rural areas than hospitals in urban areas.
 Healthcare-associated infections include surgical site infections and urinary tract infections associated with catheters, among others.